MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 ## Integrate SAP ERP system with Power Platform

 SAP integration with Power Platform requires IT system administrators to establish a connection and set up security and governance between the two systems.

-The initial setup includes the following steps:
+Perform the following steps.

-1. Install the on-premises data gateway

-1. Configure Azure Active Directory (AD) and SAP single sign-on (SSO)

-1. Create and configure an environment in Power Platform admin center

-1. Select environment configured for SAP Integration in Power Apps

-1. Set up and manage connections in Power Apps

-1. Download and import the SAP integration solution

-### Install on-premises data gateway
+### Step 1: Install on-premises data gateway

 An on-premises data gateway acts as a bridge to provide secure data transfer between on-premises data that is not in the cloud and Microsoft cloud services.